tari-project/tari/Contributing.md

 Unit tests do not count towards this line count.

 Documentation and RFCs do not contribute to line count.
-However, RFC PRs should generally not have any code in the at all (since PRs [do one job]).
+However, RFC PRs should generally not have any code in them at all (since PRs [do one job]).

 In some circumstances, green-field code can break this rule.
 But then you really MUST make reviewers' lives as easy as possible by offering multiple commits, reams of documentation, git commit messages and helpful tests.

 The 400 line limit represents about an hour of solid code review time.
-Research indicates that spending more than this in a single session leads to significantly more bugs scuttling through the gate.
+Research indicates that spending more than this in a single session leads to significantly more bugs scuttling through the door.

 If your PR is long, you can expect a reviewer to label it `CR-too_long` and ask you to break it up.